erebelo/spring-mongodb-demo/README.md

 # Spring MongoDB Demo
-REST API project developed in Java using Spring Boot framework and MongoDB.
+REST API project developed in Java using Spring Boot framework and MongoDB

 ----------